 To upload classroom videos for viewing by teaching faculty, candidates must use one of the following computer operating systems and browser versions:

 - Windows 7, Windows Vista, or Windows XP (SP 2 or SP3)

 - Internet Explorer 8 or newer

 - Safari 4 or newer

 Candidates must download and install the Microsoft Silverlight plugin from:

-JIU CANDIDATES ARE REQUIRED TO COMPLETE EACH OF THE ITEMS DESCRIBED BELOW AND WORK DIRECTLY WITH THEIR STUDENT SUPPORT COUNSELOR TO REGISTER FOR EDU613:
+JIU CANDIDATES ARE REQUIRED TO COMPLETE EACH OF THE ITEMS DESCRIBED BELOW AND WORK DIRECTLY WITH THEIR STUDENT SOLUTIONS ADVISOR TO REGISTER FOR EDU613:

 (1) COMPLETE 200 HOURS OF LEVEL-1 FIELD EXPERIENCE: Complete 200 hours of Level-1 field experience working with K-12 students and have faxed a completed Level-1 Field Experience Documentation Form to the JIU Registrar’s office.
 (These hours may be defined as time in the field working on JIU professional synthesizing projects under the supervision of a mentor or as hours completed outside of JIU coursework.
 For example, supervised activities working with youth in a school or a community agency are acceptable.
 All Level-1 field experience must be completed while enrolled at JIU.)

 (2) COMPLETE EDU 600 & EDU 538*: Complete EDU 600 Teaching & Administering in Colorado & the States, and EDU 538: K-12 Teaching: Legal and Societal Contexts.